ysyk2021/the-art-of-memorization-how-to-remember-information-for-the-long-term/src/chapter-6-2.md

-# Strategies for Practicing Active Recall, including Flashcards and Quizzes

 In the journey of improving your memory and retaining information for the long term, practicing active recall is a powerful technique.
 Active recall involves actively retrieving information from your memory, rather than passively reviewing or re-reading it.
 This chapter will explore strategies for implementing active recall, with a particular focus on two effective methods: flashcards and quizzes.
 By incorporating these strategies into your learning routine, you can enhance your memory retention and improve your overall learning experience.